f3-factory/F3com-data/databases/main.md

 LIMIT 3 OFFSET 5;
 ```

 This is one way of presenting data in small chunks.
-Here's another way of paginating results:-
+Here's another way of paginating results:

 ``` php
 $page=$user->paginate(2,5,array('visits>?',3));
 ```

 In the above scenario, F3 will retrieve records that match the criteria `'visits>3'`.
 It will then limit the results to 5 records (per page) starting at page offset 2 (0-based).
-The framework will return an array consisting of the following elements:-
+The framework will return an array consisting of the following elements:

 ```
 [subset] array of mapper objects that match the criteria